 (A) …legal costs and expenses… (Rule 44)

 Cover is available for legal costs and expenses that are incurred by the Member in order to ascertain and protect the Member’s legal rights in relation to a claim for which cover is available under the P&I entry for the Ship.
-Cover is available not only for the legal costs and expenses that may be incurred by the Member in order to resist or pursue recoverable claims but also for any liability that the Member may have to compensate a third party for the legal costs and expenses that the third party has incurred when pursuing his claim against the Member.
+However, cover under this Rule 44 is available only for the legal costs and expenses that may be incurred by the Member in order to resist or pursue recoverable claims.
+Liability that the Member may have to compensate a third party for the legal costs and expenses the third-party has incurred when pursuing his claim against the Member will fall within the scope of the Rule covering the relevant category of claims.
+For example, a Member’s liability to compensate legal costs incurred by a third-party claimant in connection with an ordinary cargo claim will be compensated under Rule 34 as an integral part of the cargo claim.
 The legal costs and expenses incurred by each party can be substantial depending on the size and complexity of the underlying claim or claims.